lazerwalker/hubot-imessage/README.md

 Warnings and Miscellanea
 ========================
-Typically, you'd host a Hubot on Heroku or something similar; requiring OS X makes that impossible.
+Typically, you'd host a Hubot on Heroku or something similar, but requiring OS X makes that impossible.
 There are a few unfortunate snags I've found from running Hubot / hubot-imessage on a consumer desktop OS: